andreslill/mosquito-season-suitability/README.md

 1,421 cities × 12 months × 2 species = 34,104 monthly suitability estimates (1991–2020 normals).

-A model of **climate-based suitability for mosquito activity** across 1,421 cities worldwide, covering two *Aedes* species and cities with populations ≥ 500,000.
-The central question: given a city's typical monthly climate, which months are most suitable for mosquito activity?
+Given a city's typical monthly climate, which months are most suitable for mosquito activity?
+Here we model climate-based suitability for Ae. aegypti and Ae. albopictus across cities with populations ≥ 500,000.

-**Important:** Scores reflect *climate suitability*, not confirmed mosquito presence, disease risk, or actual population abundance.
+**Important:** Scores represent *climate suitability only*, not confirmed mosquito presence, disease risk, or actual population abundance.
 Microclimates, urban heat islands, elevation within cities, and local habitat availability are not captured.

 ---